This week’s maker is our own Makers Lab designer, Scott Drapeau. Let’s take a closer look at what Scott has been working on.

 Q: What was the hardest part of the process?

-The hardest process was controlling shape consistency on large-scale mold shells, one of which I had to finagle and jimmy rig to make work.
+The hardest process was controlling shape consistency on large-scale mold shells, one of which I had to finagle to make work.
 This is a result of printing very large items on our Taz6, but with extremely thin walls.
 Note the clay residue on the green part of the mold, which is a result of a failed attempt of using clay and plaster to create a shell.
 Learning through mistakes is what we do in the Makers Lab.

 Q: What has been your favorite part of the process?